echonest/libechonest/NOTES.markdown

 TODO:
-   - Incorporate JSON parsing
+    - Error handling...

 how do we integrate with ENMFP for those users that have access?

 biggie: HTTP POST w/Audio File in request body.
  * HTTP POST with json in the body (catalog create/modify)
  * Audio + Video download helpers?